DavidDeSimone/mock_derive/README.md

     assert!(result.x == 0 && result.y == 0);
 }

 ```

+## TESTING
+There are some tests which double as examples in the tests/ directory. cd into that directory and run `cargo test`.

 ## CONTRIBUTING
 Anyone is welcome to contribute!
 If you have an addition/bug fix that you would like to contribute, just open a PR and it will be looked at.
 Work in Progress (WIP) PRs are also welcome.
 Just include [WIP] in the name of the PR.